 Why not spoil your queen or king with all the necessities of beauty therapy?
 Let them feel special on this day and pamper themselves.
 They can even do some DIYs to make bath bombs, friendship bracelets, sugar scrubs, candles, and more.

 9. Cooking Class

-Fancy pizza making or learn to make your own pasta?
-How about a baking or cake decorating session?
+Fancy pizza making or learning to make your own pasta?
+How about a baking or cake-decorating session?

 Ask around your local businesses who would be prepared to set aside some private space and use of their kitchen for your tween and their gang to test out their cooking skills – and that’s meals and clean up sorted for you too!